Skyshader77/Lacryma-Hydra/chapter17-0.typ

 "Then he is a fool.
 You have tasted what it means to live as Purpleborn.
 Such things take root in the soul.
 I have watched it happen before.
 The flavor of power, true power, corrupts all who sup from that cup.
 You think yourself above it.
 You are not.
 And I do not believe you mean to surrender her body, Nix.
 Not anymore."

 "You bore me with philosophy, Serena.
 I will vacate this body after finishing my cake."

+"You are an execrable liar, your Highness.
+You have been thinking on it, have you not?"

+Nix rolled Livia's eyes.

+"What do you accuse me of?
+I have done nothing!"

+"How will you wield this borrowed flesh?
+To issue commands you would never have given in your own skin?
+To deceive your betrothed in his bed?
+Do you comprehend what it will be like when she wakes with no memory of what her body has done?
+The horror of being made a puppet in one's own skin?
+I would not wish such a fate upon my bitterest enemy.
+There is a reason the Magi made this sorcery punishable by death.
+The theft of one's very self was deemed the vilest of all transgressions."

+"You worry too much.
+I am quite the honorable person."

+"Let us pray that is so, Your August Majesty."

+Serena vacated the dining room, allow Nix to savor the pastries arrayed before her.
+She found solace in having cranberries and sugary flour touch her borrowed tongue.
+It was never fair.
+The Purpleborn could eat as many treats as they desired.
+They could win the hearts of any lover they set their eyes on.

+What was her friend thinking?
+Surely Serena did not find it believable that Nix would fornicate with Domitian of all people with Livia's body.
+The brutish man was as revolting as a plague rat.
+Ordogan or Majorian on the other hand...No, that question was not meant to be answered tonight.